jzav/silent-runner/README.md

 ```

 - Child stdout is recorded independently in TXT and JSONL formats.
-- The combined stderr stream is recorded independently in TXT and JSONL formats.
+- The mixed stderr stream, combining child stderr and SR diagnostics, is
+  recorded independently in TXT and JSONL formats.
 - Child stderr is also recorded separately in TXT and JSONL formats.
 - SilentRunner diagnostics are also recorded separately in TXT and JSONL formats.
 - All persistent log destinations may be enabled at the same time.